-For this shellfish area, 1 biota sample was available from 2008.
-There were no water samples available.
-The shellfish guideline value for arsenic outlined in Table 1 was breached in this sample.
+For Gweebara Bay, one water sample was available for 2005 and one biota sample was available for 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in either sample.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of the samples.
+Faecal coliform biota results were also available from the MI at all shellfish areas from November 2008, February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.